City of Chiloquin Wastewater Project

 Purpose of Wastewater Project

 The current wastewater treatment facility (WWTF) for the City of Chiloquin (City) is located near the center of the City, south of Chocktoot Street, and east of the Williamson River.
-A majority of Chiloquin’s existing facilities and equipment are approximately 40 years old, indicating that the equipment is nearing or exceeding the end of its design life.
-The WWTF consists of a contact stabilization package treatment plant that combines an activated sludge process in one unit.
+Most of Chiloquin’s existing facilities and equipment are approximately 40 years old, indicating they the nearing or exceeding the end of their design life.
+The WWTF consists of a contact-stabilization package treatment plant that combines an activated-sludge process in a single unit.
 The package treatment plant contains first-stage aeration, clarification, second-stage aeration, and an aerobic digester.
 In addition to the package treatment plant, the WWTF contains sludge drying beds, a chlorine contact basin, and a dechlorination system.

-A thorough evaluation was conducted of the City’s WWTF, and a Wastewater Facilities Plan (WWFP) was prepared for the City by Adkins Consulting Engineering, LLP in conjunction with Anderson, Perry and Associates, LLC., which concluded that the system is in need of replacements and major upgrades regardless of whether any growth occurs in the Chiloquin service area.
+A thorough evaluation of the City’s WWTF was conducted.
+A Wastewater Facilities Plan (WWFP) was prepared for the City by Adkins Consulting Engineering, LLP, in conjunction with Anderson, Perry and Associates, LLC, concluding that the system requires replacements and major upgrades, regardless of whether any growth occurs in the Chiloquin service area.

 Several factors indicate an upgrade is needed: